 There are also tax benefits to recognising losses as these can be offset against any gains making the £11,300 capital gains tax allowance go further.

 Studies have shown that the disposition effect is more evident in individuals with a lower understanding of investing, which is unsurprising.
 It is not easy for an individual to go against their psychology.

 Learning how to invest money in the short or long term and following an investment strategy is the goal.
 Do not hold onto a stock due to the ‘fear of missing out’ or sell a stock prematurely to lock in some profit if it is not in line with your investment strategy or your financial objective.
 Always focus on your financial wealth level.

 Consider a discretionary manager

 Behavioural finance is a crucial pillar of what defines Moneyfarm.
 We use this in our customer profiling to ensure we match individuals to the risk profile that is right for them.
-Since we offer discretionary wealth management a team of experts rebalances your portfolio on your behalf.
+Since we offer discretionary wealth management, a team of experts rebalances your investment portfolio on your behalf.

 This is based on market events and the perceived future value of an asset.
 Provided you do not let the disposition effect apply to your entire portfolio, the team will work to protect and grow your wealth in the long term.